decadenza/ProsecCoAP/README.md

 2. In the Arduino IDE, navigate to *Sketch > Include Library > Add .ZIP Library*.
 At the top of the drop down list, select the option to "Add .ZIP Library".

 ## Getting started
-A simple server can be started as:
+A simple server can be started in a few lines of code:
 ```cpp
 #include <Ethernet.h>
 #include <EthernetUdp.h>